almereyda/awesome-starred/README.md

 - [plugin-QueuedTracking](https://github.com/matomo-org/plugin-QueuedTracking) - Scale your large traffic Matomo service by queuing tracking requests (in Redis or MySQL) for better performance.
 - [EdPaper](https://github.com/Edraens/EdPaper) - Helps you organizing your paperwork
 - [SPFtoolbox](https://github.com/charlesabarnes/SPFtoolbox) - SPFtoolbox is a Javascript and PHP app to look up DNS records such as SPF, MX, Whois, and more
-- [ipfspics-server](https://github.com/ipfspics/ipfspics-server) - Content-addressable, peer-to-peer method of storing and sharing images on the internet.
 - [kanboard-git-hooks](https://github.com/gene-pavlovsky/kanboard-git-hooks) - Git hooks for integration with Kanboard
 - [plugin-beanstalk](https://github.com/kanboard/plugin-beanstalk) - [NOT MAINTAINED] Use Beanstalkd to process background jobs
 - [directus](https://github.com/directus/directus) - Directus 8 Suite — Future-Proof Headless CMS & API for Custom Databases